GMMan/tama-para-research/protocols/tcp.md

 - `session_id`: identifies the session that this chunk belongs to
 - `magic`: the characters `TCP`
-- `type`: the lower 4 bits indicate the packet type; the next bit indicates whether this packet is for setting the session ID
+- `type`: the lower 4 bits indicate the packet type; the next bit indicates whether this packet is for setting the session ID.
+The recipient should always accept a type with `0` in the lower 4 bits.
 - `chunk_index`: the current chunk's index within this packet
 - `chunk_index_comp`: complement of `chunk_index` by subtracting it from 0xff
 - `crc`: the CRC-16 checksum over the data following the chunk header; the parameters for the CRC are polynomial `0x18005`, init value `0`, no output xor, input and output reversed

 ### Operations

 TCP supports three operations.

 In the following operation illustrations, `< ` indicates a message sent from the initiator's point of view, and `> ` indicates a message received by the initiator.
 The actual communication does not include these markers.

 #### Echo

 To detect that the peer is ready to receive, an echo can be sent.
 Generally echoes are sent at 2000ms intervals.
 The peer has up to 500ms to respond, and the operation is tried up to three times before failing due to timeout.

 ```
 < ECHO REQ